zainab1712/CPSC-525-Group-Project/README.md

 - How and where to compile/run your code:

-  To compile to CLI-application, run `python main.py`
+  To compile to CLI-application, run `python3 main.py`

   From here, you will see the text that will guide you through our program

 - How and where to compile/run your exploit:

-  To run the exploit code, run `python exploit.py`
+  To run the exploit code, run `python3 exploit.py`

   This will generate a new vault, encrypt it, then use the exploit to output the contents without needing the password